jessicayjm/span_alignment_annotation_tool/Readme.md

 # Web tool for span and alignment annotation

 This is a website that provides annotation function for spans given one text and one-to-one alignment given two texts with spans.
 The tool was originally built for our paper: [Modeling Empathetic Alignment in Conversation]().
-But it can easily be modified to support other tasks that contain spans or alignments.
+But it can easily be modified to support other tasks that need spans or alignments annotations.

 #### Features